ly1122009/Audio_Project/README.txt

 		2. Module hardware use in the project
 		- UART			-> print the log while running
 		- BUTTON		-> play/stop the music, skip/pause the song
-		- LED			-> show the status of playing song. status program
+		- LED			-> show the status of playing the song. status program
-		- AUDIO			-> output the audio
+		- AUDIO			-> Output the audio
-		- USB OTG		-> read the song
+		- USB OTG		-> Read the song
-		- Motion sensor	-> change the volume
+		- Motion sensor	-> Change the volume
-		3. Use the IDE KEIL C and the periperal standard library
+		3. Use the IDE KEIL C and the peripheral standard library
-		4. The project use the RTOS to implement
+		4. The project using the RTOS to implement

 	User story
 		1. At the startup 2s: